tesar-tech/zodoc/input/docs/spectrum.md

 imshow(fftshift(abs(spektrum_img)), []) % shifts zero frequences to the middle
 title('spektrum')

-% high frequences are on the edges, zero ones in the middle
 ```
+High frequencies are on the edges, low frequencies in the middle.
 ![](media/spect3_corr_iron.png)
 # Fourier transform on a photo, low-pass filter, high-pass filter
 ## Image preparation